ayan-goel/ayan-goel/README.md

 ## 💻 Current Projects

-* **Merge Fitness** – Flutter app for a trainer with hundreds clients: plans, payments, tracking, video calls, messaging.
-Maintaining and adding features based on customer feedback.
-* **OneCommit** – Serving as director of engineering for a GT x Emory based startup.
+* **[OneCommit](https://www.onecommit.us/)** – Serving as director of engineering for a GT x Emory based startup.
 Creating recruitment copilot for high school athletes seeking to participate in college athletics.
-* **Rush App** – Business Fraternity tool for recruiting 200+ rushees, used by 150+ fraternity members.
+* **[Rush App](https://rush.gtakpsi.org/)** – Business Fraternity tool for recruiting 200+ rushees, used by 150+ fraternity members.
 Adding live features and new operational changes for the next semester.
+* **[Merge Fitness](https://apps.apple.com/us/app/merge-health-fitness/id6747954527)** – Flutter app for a trainer with hundreds clients: plans, payments, tracking, video calls, messaging.
+Maintaining and adding features based on customer feedback.

 ## 📬 Contact Me